DamonMohammadbagher/BEV3/README.md

- this code still has some problem for loading Large Event log records like 400,000 records etc , time to loading is very slow (not fast) for these large records so i need to work on this for better performance , with new codes and i will update source codes soon for fix this problem also i will add new security features to the source code too.
+ this code still has some problem for loading Large Event log records like 400,000 records etc , time to loading is very slow (not fast) for these large records so i need to work on this for better performance , with new codes and i will update source codes soon for fix this problem also i will add new security features to the source code (BEV v4.0).

 ### BEV v4.0 , new Search via Mitre Attack items for Defenders.
    ![](https://github.com/DamonMohammadbagher/BEV3/blob/main/Images/BEV4New.png)